dlwltkd/dlwltkd.github.io/_pages/blog.md

 - Encoder compresses waveform by roughly 64×
 - Decoder can be conditioned on a speaker identity

 The quantized tokens capture **content** rather than **voice**.
-Swap the speaker identity while keeping the tokens and you get **speaker conversion**.
+Swap the speaker identity while keeping the tokens and you get speaker conversion.
 Without any phoneme supervision, the tokens align with phoneme classes significantly better than chance.

 > Hear examples here
 > <https://avdnoord.github.io/homepage/vqvae/>